TeamsAdminSamples/PowerShell/README.md

 ## RGS2CQAA
 These scripts read configured response groups and create scripts that will re-create call queues and auto attendants.
 The script does not create CQ & AA for you but will allow you to selectively review and run the generated scripts.

+## TeamsCallingPolicyUpdate
+A script to duplicate your existing Teams Calling policies and enable the option for compliance recording.
+This script will not grant these new policies to any users.

 ## z_Templates
 Collections of base PowerShell scripts with a couple of helper functions for logging.